aosabook/500lines/template-engine/chapter.md

 engine is to interpret the template, replacing the dynamic pieces with real data.
 This chapter describes a simple template engine.

-The mostly-static style used in templates is the opposite of how most programs work.
-With programming languages like Python, most of the source file is executable code, and if you need literal static text, you embed it in a string literal:
+The mostly-static style used in templates is the opposite of how most programming languages work.
+For example, with Python, most of the source file is executable code, and if you need literal static text, you embed it in a string literal:

 ```
 def hello():